jsjoeio/joeprevite.com/content/2020-05-22-book-review-writing-an-interpreter-in-go/index.md

 >
 > -Ball 15

 I wrote this down to highlight **lex** and remind myself how to use it in a sentence.
 An example, "The first thing our interpreter does is lex the source code to generate tokens.
-The tokens are then parsed into an abstract synax tree."
+The tokens are then parsed into an abstract syntax tree."

 #### identifiers